jaateixeira/ScrapLogGit2Net/README.md

 - Dynamic export of social network visualizations with in the circular and centrality layouts

 ## To implement (voluntears welcome)
-- Possibiliry to add a argument pointing with a file with REGULAR EXPRESSIONS to capture emails to ignore (e.g., ignoring developers from a given company)-
+- Possibiliry to add a argument pointing with a file with REGULAR EXPRESSIONS to capture emails to ignore (e.g., ignoring developers from a given company).
 - Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual  (e.g., John uses <John@ibm.com> and <John@gmail.com>).
 - Possibiliry to add a argument pointing with a file what agregates different emails used by a different organizations (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com all map IBM).
 - OA- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations).